Houston Defective Medical Device Lawyer

-For decades, the attorneys at Brian White & Associates have been going toe-to-toe with multinational medical device corporations.
+For decades, Attorney Brian White Personal Injury Lawyers have been going toe-to-toe with multinational medical device corporations.
 We’ve gone up against the biggest names in the industry and come out on top.
 Our knowledgable lawyers understand how challenging these cases are.
 We know that the stakes are incredibly high.
 We also know what it takes to win.
 If you’ve been injured because of a defective medical device, we’ll do everything in our power to secure a substantial monetary settlement or award on your behalf.

 As we navigate your defective medical device case, we will:

 - Determine how your device was defective and identify if others have suffered similar harm

 - Identify any adverse events associated with the device that were reported to the FDA

 - Analyze the manufacturer’s safety testing and data

 - Gather evidence to establish and support a causal link between the defect and your injury, and

 - Consult with experts as we investigate, build, and value your case.

 Our law firm will invest the financial resources and legal manpower that are necessary to get the best possible result in your defective medical device injury case.
 If companies refuse to negotiate, our Houston trial lawyers will not blink before taking them to court.